 Analytics tools offered by many for-profit vendors often cost tens, if not hundreds, of thousands of dollars per year to use.
 But, as a recent EDUCAUSE report makes clear, these expensive tools often are purchased only to “satisfy credentialing or reporting requirements rather than to address strategic questions, and much of the data collected are not used at all” (Bichsel, 2012, p.
 3).
 As a result, at best, a small number of faculty make use of analytics for the benefit of a small subset of students.
 In addition, the high cost of commercially available analytics tools make them virtually inaccessible to smaller-enrollment institutions—the very institutions that enroll the largest levels of first-generation and low-income students (Rine & Eliason, 2015, p.
 9-12).
 Thus, the college completion promise of analytics is far greater than the actual benefits realized for students on campuses across the United States.

-The JNGI Analytics Process Collaborative aims to address the fuzzy definitions, high cost and low application issues associated with analytics in higher education by: 1) placing a specific framework around the use of analytics within higher education; 2) providing that framework at an accessible, non-profit fee; and 3) providing support for the adoption and continuous application of analytics.
+The JNGI Analytics in Pedagogy and Curriculum aims to address the fuzzy definitions, high cost and low application issues associated with analytics in higher education by: 1) placing a specific framework around the use of analytics within higher education; 2) providing that framework at an accessible, non-profit fee; and 3) providing support for the adoption and continuous application of analytics.

 For starters, we do not believe that analytics is simply a tool, nor a singular “thing” that can simply be applied as a panacea for all challenges facing an institution.
 Rather, analytics are processes that combine large data sets in an effort to create actionable intelligence – information that can be used to directly and positively affect outcomes associated with students and institutions.